oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_author_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple RepositoryAuthor resources in Oracle Cloud Infrastructure
-- Get a list of all the authors
+- Retrieve a list of all the authors.

 ..
 Aliases